phetsims/circuit-construction-kit-common/doc/eecircuit-multi-groups-and-buffer-frames.md

-# EEcircuit Multi-Group Solving and Callback Pattern
+# Spice Multi-Group Solving and Callback Pattern

-This document explains how Circuit Construction Kit handles multiple disconnected circuit groups and asynchronous SPICE solving with EEcircuit.
+This document explains how Circuit Construction Kit handles multiple disconnected circuit groups and asynchronous SPICE solving with Spice.

 ## The Problem: Disconnected Circuits